 If a student drops all classes for a given term, an informal appeal for a full refund may be made to the Office of the Registrar.
 An informal appeal requires that the withdrawal is completed and a request for a tuition refund is made prior to the end of the sixth week of the term (defined by the deadline for an automatic “W”).
 To be eligible for an automatic refund, the condition for withdrawal must meet one or more of the following criteria and must be accompanied by appropriate documentation as specified.

 The death of a student (sixth-week deadline for informal appeal waived) prevents the student from completing the course(s).
 Documentation required: a memorial service folder, notice in the paper or copy of the death certificate.

 In cases where circumstances do not fit the criteria for an informal appeal, the end of the sixth-week (automatic “W”) deadline has passed or an informal appeal is not accepted, a formal appeal for a full or partial refund may be filed.
-Petitions are filed through PioneerWeb.
-Select the Student tab, locate Documents/Requests in the upper right hand section of the page and select Request for Tuition Appeal.
+Petitions are filed through MyDU.
+Navigate to Student Tools, Records and Requests, then Request a tuition appeal.
 Petitions are reviewed and decided by the tuition appeals committee, which meets monthly.
 The decision of the committee is final and is communicated to the student by letter.